jihyunk1114/Bayes.Probit.GT/README.md

-# Regression Analysis of Group-Tested Current Status Data under Semiparametric Probit Mode
+# Regression Analysis of Group-Tested Current Status Data under Semiparametric Probit Model

 ## Description

-Brief description of the project and its purpose.
+This project includes Bayes.Probit.GT function that identifies significant risk factors and assesses their effects as well as estimating the cumulative incidence functions for different subgroups under semiparametric Probit model.

 ## Table of Contents